w3f/polkadot-wiki/docs/learn/learn-proxies.md

 Proxies that are of the type **Non-transfer** are accounts that allow any type of transaction except [balance transfers](learn-balance-transfers.md) (including [vested](learn-DOT.md/#vesting) transfers).
+Hence, this proxy does not have permission to access calls in the Balances and XCM pallet.

 ### Governance Proxy

-The **Governance** type will allow proxies to make transactions related to governance (i.e., from the Democracy, Council, Treasury, Technical Committee, and Elections pallets).
+The **Governance** type will allow proxies to make transactions related to governance (i.e., from the Democracy, Council, Technical Committee, Phragmen Election, Treasury, Bounties, Tips, Utility and Child Bounties pallets).

 :::note Explainers on governance proxies